Yunus96/Barker-v1/feature.md

   * Get a premium icon next to your name
   * Upload a custom banner for your profile
 * Profile Picture Upload / unristricted file upload
+* Post / can i delete other users posts